davidtchiu/davidtchiu.github.io/teaching/cs161/lab2.vars/index.md

     Play with the string to print both old X and old Y on the same line.

-6. Test it out, and see if everything's working.
-(It should!)
+6. Test it out, and see if everything's working before moving on.

-7. Once everything checks out, inspect the `Triangle`'s state and you should see the `oldXPosition` and `oldYPosition` instance variables. **But this begs the question.** Why are a Triangle's old positions even stored as part of its current state?
+7. Once everything checks out, inspect the `Triangle`'s state and you should see the `oldXPosition` and `oldYPosition` instance variables. **But this begs the question.** Why are a Triangle's *old* positions even stored as part of its *current* state?

     *You should always ask yourself these questions when you  introduce new variables:*
     - Would the object benefit from memorizing and always carrying these new values in the future?
 Should they be an intrinsic part of the object's state of existence?
 (If so, the variable should be an instance variable.)